MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 M9 R1
 ```

 By default, this turns off any enabled coolant outputs.
-If called with the `R1` parameter, it will restore coolant output states to those saved during the most recent pause.
+If called with the `R1` parameter, coolant output states will be restored to those saved during the most recent pause.
 This macro is called during the resume process to re-enable coolant.

 ---